MaryAnnN28/ruby-project-guidelines/README.md

 ## Stats in the Paint FAQ

 ### Summary
-Stats in the Paint provides up-to-date NBA stats of your favorite NBA teams, NBA players, along with analytics and game schedules.
+Stats in the Paint provides up-to-date NBA stats of your favorite NBA teams, NBA players, along with analytics.
 You can create a new user account to customize your homescreen with your favorite team or browse as a guest and view any team and player stats and schedules.

 ### Account Member Benefits